IVF Embryo Development: Your Day by Day Guide

 Embryo Freezing (Days 5 or 6)

-Any excess good quality embryos can be frozen for future use.
-Embryos are cultured in the lab until day 6, and good quality blastocysts can be frozen on either day 5 or day 6.
-Only good quality blastocysts are frozen as we do know that poor quality embryos do not survive the freeze/thaw process.
+Any excess good/borderline quality embryos can be frozen for future use.
+Embryos are cultured in the lab until day 6, and blastocysts suitable for freezing can be frozen on either day 5 or day 6.
 These frozen embryos can be used at a later date in a frozen embryo transfer (FET) cycle.

 Embryo freezing (a process known as vitrification) is a very successful procedure with an approximately 97% embryo survival rate.
 There is a very small chance that your embryo may not survive the freeze/thaw process, and if this occurs you will be notified by the scientific staff.